 The proponent will advise the MECP, in writing to the Director of the EAB and the Regional EA Coordinator at the applicable MECP Regional Office, of all projects that have been successfully screened.

-Despite anything to the contrary in this section, the following projects do not qualify for the Class EA Screening Process and instead will be assessed under the Class EA Process:
+Despite anything to the contrary in this section, Section 1.3.3 identifies the projects that are not eligible for the Class EA Screening Process and instead must be assessed under the Full Class EA Process.